0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 !!! note

-    If restarts of your proxy server happen very frequently not counting th restarts related to your automatic update schedule defined in your auto-update script.
+    It is a sign of a problem if restarts of your proxy server happen very frequently (not counting the restarts related to your automatic update schedule defined in your auto-update script).
+Read the log statements leading up to the shutdown and find out what happened.

 ## Confirm that your BYOC endpoints are working